To Get More Out of Life, Choose to Do Less

 While it would have been tempting and considered a “safer choice” to give people more like their competitors did, Google took a bold move: they did the complete opposite and chose to minimize what they put on their front page.

 In our lives, there is a similar need to overcomplicate, to keep adding more in the hopes that it’ll satisfy our demands.
+This applies to our goals as well.
 When we try to do too many things at once, we get stressed and less productive.

 There is beauty in simplicity.